Kas1mov/youtube-lbe/README.md

 Because YouTube relies heavily on dynamic DOM updates and SPA navigation, LBE continuously monitors navigation events to reapply customizations reliably.

 ---
+## 📜 Release History

+### Why v0.2?

+YouTube: Less Boring Edition did not start as the project it is today.

+The very first version of LBE was much smaller and was created as a simple experiment. **v0.1** focused on only a few basic features: protecting the YouTube Like button and replacing selected YouTube interface labels with custom text.

+There was no full settings system, no achievement system, no localization, no Ad Reload, and no dedicated LBE interface.

+As development continued, the project grew far beyond its original concept.

+The simple userscript gradually became a modular customization layer with its own interface, persistent settings, achievements, localization, animations, module editors, and additional functionality.

+Because the amount of new functionality significantly changed the project compared to its original prototype, the next public milestone was released as **v0.2** instead of continuing to treat it as a small v0.1 update.

+### v0.1 — The Beginning

+The original LBE prototype introduced the basic concept:

+* 🔐 Like Protection
+* 🎨 Custom YouTube interface labels

+The goal was simple:

+> Make YouTube a little less boring.

+That small experiment became the foundation for everything that followed.

+### v0.2 — The First Official Release

+**v0.2** represents the first major evolution of LBE.

+It introduced:

+* 🏆 Achievement System
+* 🔐 Improved Like Protection
+* 🎨 UI Customization
+* 📺 Ad Reload
+* ⚙️ LBE Settings
+* ✏️ Module Editors
+* 🌐 Russian / English Localization
+* 🫠 Animated UI
+* 🔊 Achievement Sound
+* 💾 Persistent local configuration

+In other words, **v0.1 was the prototype. v0.2 is where LBE became an actual project.**

+This is why the first public release is **v0.2** rather than v0.1.

+> **From a simple userscript experiment to YouTube: Less Boring Edition.**

 ## 💾 Local Storage Schema